darkrenaissance/darkfi/doc/src/tutorial.md

 ## Receive

-To receive anonymous tokens your darkfid account, you must retrieve your darkfi address.
+To receive anonymous tokens on your darkfid account, you must retrieve your darkfi address.
 Send this address to others so they can send you tokens.

 ```